DominikWidomski/justin-helper/README.md

 ## TODO:

+- [x] split out justin client code

+- [x] Get's last week for some reason on continuing with actions.
+- [ ] Submitting several things for one day (don't continue untill day === 7h?)

+main thing runs actions
+which are async
+which return prompt answers or something to decide on next

+how to keep node running (not churning in an infinite while) until explicit exit? but so that its not just waiting for input, so it can update view... i guess it's just running actually...
+Maybe generators and `yield` come in somewhere
+Maybe construct it with a queue of actions?

+when we hit "today" or whatever condition for not looping is any more, show the menu.

+show progress somehow.
+Can we have a `...` loading progress, is there a package for that already?

+- [ ] ... what about a search like in github... so I can filter out is:not:ended for example

 - [ ] continuous process, not just one entry at a time.
 - [ ] Sometimes projects change.
 What if it's no longer active?
 Won't be in the projects thing I receive or it's attribute?
 	- [ ] Show that the project has ended (API doesn't prevent submission)